bvbohnen/X3_Customizer/README.md

     - Call Set_Path to specify the X3 directory, along with some other path options.
 See documentation for parameters.
     - Call a series of transform functions, as desired.

-  * The quickest way to set up a command script is to copy and edit the input_scripts/Example_Transforms.py file.
+  * The quickest way to set up the command script is to copy and edit the "input_scripts/User_Transforms_template.py" file, renaming it to "User_Transforms.py" for recognition by Launch_X3_Customizer.bat.
 Included in the repository is Authors_Transforms, the author's personal set of transforms, which can be checked for futher examples.

   * Transformed output files will be generated to a catalog file in the addon folder by default, or as loose files in the x3 directories if requested.
 Scripts are always placed in the scripts folder.
 Already existing loose files will be renamed, suffixing with '.x3c.bak', if they do not appear to have been created by the customizer on a prior run.
 A json log file will be written with information on which files were created or renamed.